bemosior/reposervice/Building Instructions.md

 ## Creating a new site

 The steps of creating a new Islandora site are codified in the `bin/repositesetup` script.
+The script takes one parameter -- the hostname of the multisite.
+Prior to running this script, copy the `$SERVICE_HOME/site_template` directory into the `$SERVICE_HOME/repository_sites` directory (naming it the hostname of the site being created) and modify the values in the `config-stored.conf` file.
+This script generates a `config-local.conf` file, which is not stored in the Git repo, that contains the database parameters for the local machine.
+Re-run this script whenever `config-stored.conf` is changed or when anything in the `template_files` is changed; the script prompts you to decide whether running code will be updated.

+## Committing changes to submodules
+From the main reposervice.git repository, it is helpful to have the commit summaries of submodules listed; this command will do it.
+One may need to run `reset` in the terminal after this.

+		git diff --cached --no-color --submodule [submodule] | git commit -e --file=-

+## (Other Notes)

-## Migrating Content
+### Migrating Content
 [emory-libraries/eulfedora · GitHub](https://github.com/emory-libraries/eulfedora)
 EULfedora is a Python module that provides utilities, API wrappers, and classes for interacting with the Fedora-Commons Repository (versions 3.4.x and 3.5) in a pythonic, object-oriented way, with optional Django integration.